Succession Tax in France

-A beneficiary can apply to pay the tax in equal instalments at maximum intervals of six months over a maximum period of five years (depending on the amount of tax payable).
+Generally, succession taxes are payable within six months from the date of death, at the latest.
+A beneficiary can apply to pay the tax in equal instalments at maximum intervals of six months over a maximum period of one year.
 Interest is charged at the official rate of interest in place at the time the application is made.
 This rate remains unchanged for the total period of payment.

 The instalment period can be extended to three years where at least 50 percent of the inheritance is non-liquid assets (such as real estate, unquoted shares, business assets, patents, and so on).
 If the property in question is sold, then the succession tax becomes payable immediately.

 French gifts tax automatically applies to gifts that are required to be made formally by deed or with judicial recognition.
 A lifetime gift by manual transfer (eg cash) should be registered with the tax authorities on Form 2735 and the tax paid within a month.